Temporary Shelter

 The AU determined to be homeless may be eligible for up to 16 non-consecutive days of TS within a 12-month period.

-• The AU must provide verification of shelter expenditures and evidence of a search for permanent housing to receive reimbursement for TS assistance for expenses incurred.
-When the housing provider is not in the business of renting the SCD 2575, a statement from the housing provider or sworn statement from the client that the money was spent on shelter is also adequate verification.
+The AU must provide verification of shelter expenditures and evidence of a search for permanent housing to receive reimbursement for TS assistance for expenses incurred.
+When the housing provider is not in the business of renting, the SCD 2575, a statement from the housing provider, or a sworn statement from the client that the money was spent on shelter, is also adequate verification.

-• Note: A short-term shared housing agreement at minimum should include the names of the people who are sharing the housing (which could be the landlord/property owner or a tenant of the housing unit), the address of the unit, the daily rent, number of nights, terms of agreement and the date of occupancy.
+Note: A short-term shared housing agreement, at minimum, should include the names of the people who are sharing the housing (which could be the landlord/property owner or a tenant of the housing unit), the address of the unit, the daily rent, the number of nights, the terms of agreement, and the date of occupancy.

 Once the AU receives its first TS payment, it is then potentially eligible to receive the balance of the 16 days of TS payment.

-Example Example An AU of 2, parent and child, receiving CalWORKs request temporary homeless assistance.
-The EW confirms the AU has not received homeless assistance within the prior 12 months, excluding exceptions, and there is no evidence to suspect that the family has permanent housing.
+Example Example An AU of 2, parent and child, receiving CalWORKs request THA.
+The EW confirms the AU has not received HA within the prior 12 months, excluding exceptions, and there is no evidence to suspect that the family has permanent housing.
 The EW provides the parent the opportunity to complete the CW 42 form attesting that they meet the definition of homelessness.
 Upon receiving the completed CW 42, the AU is granted THA for one week on the same day.

 Reminder: The 16 non-consecutive days within the 12-month period would not change once the first TS payment has been issued.
 If the AU is not issued TS because they failed to meet the housing search requirement, and subsequently they meet the requirement, the AU must continue to receive TS as otherwise eligible.